 The Scottish fold's ears are a product of a genetic trait that causes the ears to fold forward when the kitten is 21–28 days old.
 This is due to a defect in the production of cartilage; there's a chance that not all the kittens in a litter will have folded ears.

-Another thing to keep in mind is that because Scottish fold cats are not quite as active as other breeds, they can become overweight.
-Encourage your cat to play as much as possible and don't overdo the treats so your kitty stays fit and trim well into old age.
+Another thing to keep in mind: Because Scottish fold cats are not quite as active as other breeds, they can become overweight.
+Encourage your cat to play as much as possible and don't overdo the treats so she stays fit and trim well into old age.

-According to The Cat Fanciers’ Association, “all Scottish fold cats today can be traced back to McRae’s Susie, a unique fact in the pedigreed cat world.”
-Two British shorthair breeders named Mary and William Ross fell in love with Susie and in 1963 were given one of her folded-ear female kittens.
+Two British shorthair breeders named Mary and William Ross fell in love with Susie and, in 1963, were given one of her folded-ear female kittens.
 That cat—named Snooks—was bred with a red tabby male, a match that resulted in the birth of one male kitten.
-That cat was later bred to another British shorthair who gave birth to a litter of five kittens and Susie's lineage was solidified.
+That cat was later bred to another British shorthair who gave birth to a litter of five kittens, and Susie's lineage was solidified.

 - One of the most famous Scottish fold cats is Maru, a male cat from Japan whose videos have been viewed millions of times on YouTube.
 In fact, the Los Angeles Times once called Maru the most famous cat in the world.